A proof of Zhil'tsov's theorem on decidability of equational theory of epigroups: -unary words

-Note that due to the definition of the congruence $\mathcal{S}$ the following conditions hold for all words $\sigma,\tau$ in the same $\mathcal{S}$-class: \begin{itemize} \item $\sigma$ and $\tau$ have the same heights; \item $\sigma$ and $\tau$ have the same lengths. \end{itemize}
+We refer to the basic transformations illustrated in Example~1 as $\mathcal{S}$-\emph{transformations}.
+Each $\mathcal{S}$-trans\-for\-ma\-tion involves a certain $\omega$-power which we call the \emph{site} of the transformation.
+Clearly, two $\mathbb{Z}$-unary words belong to the same $\mathcal{S}$-class if and only if one can obtain each of these words form the other by a suitable sequence of $\mathcal{S}$-transformations.

-Thus, we can define \emph{height} and \emph{length} of a sword as the height and the length of an arbitrary member of the class.
+Notice that, due to the definition of the congruence $\mathcal{S}$, the following conditions hold for all $\mathbb{Z}$-unary words $\sigma,\tau$ in the same $\mathcal{S}$-class: \begin{itemize} \item $\sigma$ and $\tau$ have the same height; \item $\sigma$ and $\tau$ have the same length. \end{itemize} Thus, we can well define the \emph{height} and the \emph{length} of a sword $\sigma^{\mathcal{S}}$ as the height and respectively the length of $\sigma$.
+We can also speak about a height representation of a sword; observe, however, that in contrast to Z-unary words, a sword may have several height representations.